zou3519/todolist/README.md

 Parameters:
 - epsilon: The epsilon constant used in todolist variants
 - n: The maximum number of items to insert/search/delete
-- reps: How many trials to perform for each value of n.
+- trials: How many trials to perform for each value of n.
 The program will average out the values automatically.
 - mode: Which data structure to benchmark